-In compliance with the United States Centers for Disease Control, upon your arrival Concordia College is to screen all new international students for tuberculosis (TB).
+In compliance with the United States Centers for Disease Control, Concordia College is to screen all new international students for tuberculosis (TB) upon their arrival.
 This testing is coordinated through Sanford Medical Center in Fargo, North Dakota.
-Associated costs for this test are included in your Health Insurance estimate for the 2020-21 academic calendar.
+Associated costs for this test are included in your health insurance estimate for the 2023-24 academic calendar.
 The corresponding course registration hold cannot be removed until you have completed the screening process.

 This one is important!
 Failure to submit final high school academic records containing your graduation date will prevent you from registering for subsequent semesters.
 Click below for a complete list of required academic transcripts by country.

 Students requesting transfer of credit for courses taken at universities outside of the United States must have their final transcripts evaluated by an approved credential evaluation agency found on the NACES website and sent to Concordia College.
 Students must request a course-by-course evaluation from the agency.

 15. Arrival Details

 First-Year and Transfer international students: Arrival dates for Fall 2024 will be in mid-August.
 International Student Orientation will begin after arrival.
 This is REQUIRED for all new international students.